Why You Need to Hire an Oakland Drug Lawyer

 Here are some general drug crimes and their penalties.

-Penalties for drug crimes in California are unique, and the penalties differ based on the following:
+California penalties for drug crimes are unique, and the penalties differ based on the following:

-- The location the drugs were found – If you were in possession or selling drugs in or near a school, you could face harsher penalties.
+• The location where the drugs were found – If you were in possession or selling drugs in or near a school, you could face harsher penalties.

-- Having a weapon – If you are in possession of a controlled substance with a firearm, you could be charged with a felony and face two, three, or four years in jail.
+• Having a weapon – If you are accused of possessing a controlled substance along with a firearm in Oakland, you could be charged with a felony and face two, three, or four years in jail.

 How Drug Penalties Changed Since Proposition 47